 Testing for COVID-19 is a key strategy in Nova Scotia’s Public Health response to the 2020 pandemic.
 Persons are tested for COVID-19 for the following reasons:

-In provincial assessment centres and other practice settings, regulated health care providers (i.e. Registered Nurses (RN), Physiotherapists (PT) and Registered Respiratory Therapists (RRT)) can independently follow one of two provincial Care Directives from Public Health to screen, assess and test persons for COVID-19.
-Other regulated health care providers, such as Licensed Practical Nurses and Dieticians, can also screen, assess and test persons for COVID-19 in collaboration with an RN, PT or RRT.
+In COVID-19 Testing Centres and other practice settings, regulated health care providers (i.e. Registered Nurses (RN), Physiotherapists (PT) and Registered Respiratory Therapists (RRT)) can independently follow the provincial Care Directive to test persons for COVID-19.
+Other regulated health care providers, such as Licensed Practical Nurses and Dietitians, can also test persons for COVID-19 in collaboration with an RN, PT or RRT.
 Unregulated health care providers (UCPs) can be assigned the task of COVID-19 specimen collection from any regulated health care provider.
-UCPs are not permitted to screen or assess a person for COVID-19 symptoms or exposure criteria.

-The main COVID testing offered at Primary Assessment Centres is PCR testing.
+The main COVID testing offered at COVID-19 Testing Centres is PCR testing.
 During times of COVID surge, or as directed by Public Health, POCT testing may also be offered.

 Also called a molecular test, this COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
 The preferred PCR test in Nova Scotia is obtained by collecting a specimen using a swab, via the nasopharyngeal route (NP).
 Other options include a throat/nare swab, or a saline gargle test (available for children 4 to 18).
 Results are available within 4-6 hours (stat), or routine in 24–72 hours.
 The PCR test is used as a diagnostic tool for COVID-19.